Rodez: Other centres of care nearby

-In the commune of Olemps, 5 km from Rodez, are also the Les Peyrieres Hospital and Sainte-Marie Hospital.
+In the commune of Olemps, 5 km from Rodez, are also the Les Peyrières Hospital and Sainte-Marie Hospital.

 Sports

 Rodez is home to Rodez AF (called le Raf by its fans) of the Ligue 2 (Second Division).
 The women's team is in the First Division and are known as les Rafettes.
 Rodez also has rugby, basketball, handball and fencing teams.